 For Our Patients

 If you are new to clinical trials, we understand you have questions and concerns and we want to alleviate those and make your willingness to volunteer as smooth as possible.
-We will take the time to explain the benefits and risks, to review all paperwork thoroughly, help you with your transportation needs, and in some instances, can provide treatment in your home.
-We will ease your mind about the safety and privacy you will be afforded when you volunteer as a clinical trial patient.
+We take the time to explain the benefits and risks, to review all paperwork thoroughly, help you with your transportation needs, and in some instances, can provide treatment in your home.
+We will ease your mind about the safety and privacy are afforded when you volunteer as a clinical trial patient.

-You won’t be eligible for all trials, but the ones you are eligible for will often benefit you the most.
+Though you won’t be eligible for every trial we offer, you can rest assured you will be placed in the ones you will benefit from the most.
 We will clearly outline time commitments, help you arrange your appointments around your schedule, and describe step by step what you can expect when you join a clinical trial here at IACT.